okansungur/AI/Diabetes/README.md

 ###### Quantile Transformer
  Now we will use Quantile Transformer  This method transforms the features to follow a uniform or a normal distribution. outliers are still present in this dataset but their impact has been reduced and we will check it byboxplot again

+After Grid Search, we got best parameters for all the models.
+Now, we going to tune hyperparameters see how to it perform.

+True Positives (TP) - These are the correctly predicted positive values which means that the value of actual class is yes and the value of predicted class is also yes.

+True Negatives (TN) - These are the correctly predicted negative values which means that the value of actual class is no and value of predicted class is also no.

+False Positives (FP) – When actual class is no and predicted class is yes.

+False Negatives (FN) – When actual class is yes but predicted class in no.

+Accuracy - Accuracy is the most intuitive performance measure and it is simply a ratio of correctly predicted observation to the total observations.

+           Accuracy = TP+TN/TP+FP+FN+TN
+Precision - Precision is the ratio of correctly predicted positive observations to the total predicted positive observations.

+           Precision = TP/TP+FP
+Recall (Sensitivity) - Recall is the ratio of correctly predicted positive observations to the all observations in actual class - yes.

+           Recall = TP/TP+FN
+F1 score - F1 Score is the weighted average of Precision and Recall.
+Therefore, this score takes both false positives and false negatives into account.

+           F1 Score = 2(Recall Precision) / (Recall + Precision)
+Support - Support is the number of actual occurrences of the class in the specified dataset.
+Support doesn’t change between models but instead diagnoses the evaluation process.